The Unemployment Cookbook: Anna’s Meatloaf

 There’s something quite magical about the mix of neon and starlight, of headlights and stoplights reflecting off the hard pavement and sidewalks.

 When I was otherwise unemployed, my driving was nearly confined to only the sandy desert roads less maintained by the City.
 Now I traverse Main Street each day.
-With Winter on … read the rest. . .
+With Winter on its way out and Spring starting to show (at least trying to nudge an appearance now and then), the sky isn’t as dark as early.

 Sweeten my tea and share: